Come into My Life (Gala song)

-"Come into My Life" is a song written and recorded by Italian singer-songwriter Gala.
-It was released in November 1997 as the third single from her debut album, Come into My Life (1997).
-The song was produced by Filippo Andrea Carmeni and Maurizio Molella, and achieved success in Europe, South America, Russia and Middle East.
-It peaked at number-one in both Italy and Spain, and reached the top 10 also in Belgium, France and Greece.
+"Come into My Life" is a song by Italian singer-songwriter Gala.
+She co-wrote the song with its producers, Molella and Phil Jay.
+It was released in November 1997 as the third single from her debut album, Come into My Life (1997), and achieved success in Europe, peaking at number one in Italy and entering the top 10 in Belgium, France and Greece.

 Critical reception

 American student newspaper Columbia Daily Spectator wrote that the song "sounds like ifs been ejected from a blender on high speed.
 The fashionably detached vocalist's singsong is more seductive than any gasping oh-baby could hope to be."
 A reviewer from Music Week stated that the "Italian diva" is back with a single, "in which a quirky intro moves into a funky chorus with a typically pedestrian vocal."
 In a retrospective review, Pop Rescue noted that "some acidy synths and a pumping beat usher" in the track, adding that Gala’s vocals here "continue their minimal wanderings."